 - In the body of the message please include as much detail as you can.

-Is ShovelBums just for, er, ShovelBums level jobs?
+Is ShovelBums just for, er, just ShovelBums level jobs?

-Nope.
-The name ShovelBums, which to make a long story short is what my mom tounge-in-cheek called my CRM buddies and I back in the day, refers just to the root level of a CRM career.
-Any archaeologist/CRMer in the modern generation who wants to have a broad experience base does a turn as a ShovelBum.
-There are numerous people who joined ShovelBums when it was first founded who now are Principle Investigators, owners of CRM firms, and PhD's teaching at universities.
+The name ShovelBums, which to make a long story short is my mom's tounge-in-cheek name for my CRM buddies and I back in the 80's.
+ShovelBums refers just to the root level of a career in CRM or academia.
+Any archaeologist/CRMer in the modern generation who wants to have a broad experience and understand how the work is done, from background research, site testing, and laboratory analytics does a turn as a ShovelBum.
+It is a rite of passage, and ShovelBums.org is your gateway.

 ShovelBums is also beginning to branch out into posting academic positions, so be sure to let anyone you know is academia know.

 What states does ShovelBums cover?

-The advantage of posting on ShovelBums (and having a clear subject for your add) is that with the massive audience your message will saturate the area you need people from/for.
-Archaeology is such a small network that is likely that a ShovelBum in the southern UK will know of a buddy from field school who lives right outside of Poughkeepsie where you need a Field Director ASAP.
+The advantage of posting on ShovelBums is that with the massive audience of eager professionals your posting will immediately be visible to archaeologists anywhere in the world.
+CRM is such a small network that is likely that a ShovelBum in the southern UK will know of a buddy from field school who lives right outside of Poughkeepsie where you need that local Field Director with regional experience, ASAP.